saksham1998/Encrypted_ChatApp/backend/README.md

 Note(you must have installed node in your computer.
 To check if you have node installed in your system or not type command node -v.
 If error occurs ,Please Install Node first (https://nodejs.org/en/) )

-3: Create a database in your mysql workbench .Open.env file and update **"DB_NAME" value to your_db_name **

-4: Open db/sequelize.js and change "root"(default) to your user name(if any)

-5: Open .env file and change "DB_PASS" value to your database password
+3:run mongoose server first ,EX : **mongod.exe --dbpath="your_db_storage_path_location"**( again through command line and it must to pointing to db location)

-6: Run node src/index.js or npm start
+4: Run node src/index.js or npm start

 **Please use postman to access these endpoints as of now, I will update the project to use sessions/localstorage for broswer viewed Endpoints in near future.
 So, again if you don't have postman installed : https://www.postman.com/downloads/**